Members

 Returns 1 for positive input and -1 for negative input.
 Zero returns itself.

-Uses JavaScript's Math.sign()
+Uses JavaScript's Math.sign() function.

 Category: numeric